cannawen/discord-moderator/README.md

 ## Other

 - [Plays soundboard audio](src/rules/voiceCommands/soundboard.ts)
-- `Disable audio` stops the bot from playing any audio for 1 hour (or until the bot leaves/rejoins), and `Enable audio` allows the bot to play audio again
+- `Disable audio` stops the bot from playing any audio for 1 hour (or until the bot leaves/rejoins)
+- `Enable audio` allows the bot to play audio again
+- `Stop audio/Stop/Cancel` stops the currently playing audio file
 - `Mute JP` server mutes jproperly for 2 minutes (protected command)

 ---